Labyrinth: Christian use

-Mass Media
+Usage in media

 Labyrinths and mazes have been embraced by the video game industry, and countless video games include such a feature.
 For example, the 1994 video game Marathon features many maze-like passages the player must navigate.

 A number of film, game, and music creations feature labyrinths.
 For instance, the avant-garde multi-screen film In the Labyrinth presents a search for meaning in a symbolic modern labyrinth.
 The well-received 2006 film Pan's Labyrinth draws heavily upon labyrinth legend for symbolism.
-A magical labyrinth appears in the third episode "And The Horns of a Dilemma" of The Librarians.
+A magical labyrinth appears in the third episode, "And The Horns of a Dilemma", of The Librarians.
 See Labyrinth (disambiguation) for a further list of titles.
+The cult classic film by Jim Henson Labyrinth (1986 film) features an enormous otherworldly maze which a young woman must traverse to save her younger brother.

 The Argentine writer Jorge Luis Borges was entranced with the idea of the labyrinth, and used it extensively in his short stories (such as "The House of Asterion" in The Aleph).
 His use of it has inspired other authors (e.g. Umberto Eco's The Name of the Rose, Mark Z. Danielewski's House of Leaves).
 Additionally, Roger Zelazny's fantasy series The Chronicles of Amber features a labyrinth, called "the Pattern," which grants those who walk it the power to move between parallel worlds.
-In Rick Riordan's series Percy Jackson & the Olympians, the events of the fourth novel The Battle of the Labyrinth predominantly take place within the labyrinth of Daedalus, which has followed the heart of the West to settle beneath the United States.
+In Rick Riordan's series Percy Jackson & the Olympians, the events of the fourth novel, The Battle of the Labyrinth, predominantly take place within the labyrinth of Daedalus, which has followed the heart of the West to settle beneath the United States.
+Ursula K. Le Guin used an underground labyrinth in the second book of her Earthsea series, The Tombs of Atuan, in which the series hero Ged is captured by the book's protagonist Tenar on his trip to the Kargish Empire – the spiritual power of the "Nameless Ones" is vested at least in part in the labyrinth.
 Australian author Sara Douglass incorporated some labyrinthine ideas in her series The Troy Game, in which the Labyrinth on Crete is one of several in the ancient world, created with the cities as a source of magical power.
 Lawrence Durrell's The Dark Labyrinth depicts travelers trapped underground in Crete.
 Because a labyrinth can serve as a metaphor for situations that are difficult to be extricated from, Octavio Paz titled his book on Mexican identity The Labyrinth of Solitude, describing the Mexican condition as orphaned and lost.